mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 # Security Considerations

-TODO
+[EDITOR'S NOTE: reiterate why endpoint integrity protection is sufficient]

 # Acknowledgments

-Thanks to Joe Hildebrand and Christian Huitema for the discussions leading to this document.
+Thanks to Christian Huitema for discussions leading to this document.

-This work is supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
+This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.